Aarav7162/rssi_location_triangulation/README.md

 ## Project Overview
 This is the Week 1 framework for the IoT project.
 The goal is to set up a working IoT infrastructure using two ESP8266 boards and the Blynk dashboard.

-- ESP1 measures the RSSI of a specific Wi-Fi SSID (`SomeGuyWithPretzels`) and sends the value to Blynk Virtual Pin V0.
+- ESP1 measures the RSSI of a specific Wi-Fi SSID (`SomeGuyWithPretzels (Replace with your target network)`) and sends the value to Blynk Virtual Pin V0.
 - ESP2 measures the same RSSI and sends it to Blynk Virtual Pin V1.
 - An LED connected to ESP1 can be controlled from the Blynk dashboard via V2 or a button widget.